projectriff/cli/docs/riff_doctor.md

 ---
 ## riff doctor

-check riff's requirements are installed
+check riff's permissions

 ### Synopsis

-Check that riff is installed.

-The doctor checks that necessary system components are installed and the user has access to resources in the namespace.
+The doctor checks that the current user has permission to access riff, and riff related, resources in a namespace.

-The doctor is not a tool for monitoring the health of the cluster.
+The doctor is not a tool for monitoring the health of the cluster or the riff install.

 ```
 riff doctor [flags]